QUESTIONS ABOUT UNIVERSITY INTEGRATION

 In-person programs, which can be completed entirely on campus, may include some remote or fully online course options to provide more flexibility for students as they plan their schedule.
 Currently, a majority of students taking in-person programs choose to take at least one online course per semester.

 Although this may vary by major or campus, we expect that at least 75% of your courses will be delivered in person, on your home campus.
 The majority of students currently take at least one online course per semester, so this is consistent with what most students are experiencing now.

 University administrators, integrations leaders and faculty will work together to develop curriculum and implement it over the course of three years.
 This is one of the most important aspects of the integration work, and every effort will be made to ensure we produce the best possible product for our students and communities.
 Learn more about curriculum changes and what they mean for students

 Yes, your financial aid and scholarship commitments will carry over.
 As always, privately funded scholarships will be awarded disbursed based on the donor’s criteria.

 The integrated university is being designed to reduce the financial burden on students and their families while supporting the financial sustainability of our campuses.

 Yes, we expect to have a single application process for students across the integrated university as part of a seamless admissions process for students enrolling in Fall 2022.

 For now, you will enroll at the campus you choose – California, Clarion or Edinboro.
 Once the integrated university is formally approved, incoming students will enroll in the new integrated university, then choose the courses and campus location they prefer.

-Students enrolled at New U will have access to an even greater list of undergraduate and graduate programs and courses of study.
+Students enrolled at the new integrated university will have access to an even greater list of undergraduate and graduate programs and courses of study.
 Faculty and staff at Cal U and its partner campuses are reviewing all academic programs and consolidating them.
 The goal is to provide a single portfolio of excellent, career-relevant academic programs to meet your needs and the needs of your future employers.